Barishal Engineering College: Affiliation

-Barisal Engineering College is affiliated with University of Dhaka, under the Faculty of Engineering and Technology.
+Barisal Engineering College is constituent with University of Dhaka, under the Faculty of Engineering and Technology.

 Campus

 The campus is spread over 8 acres with 14 buildings—including an administrative building, three faculty buildings, multipurpose building, three halls for students, two teachers dormitory buildings, two staff dormitory buildings & principal house.
 There are also power station, a pond and a playground.

 Planned improvements include: playgrounds, a library (focusing on engineering texts), modern computer labs with fast internet access, and modern laboratory facilities.